-Figure 2: Backward linkage indicators
+Figure 4: Backward linkage indicators

-The value of the general property backward linkage was stabilising at a value between 28% and 35%.
-Compared with the backward linkage indicator of the construction sector, the value suggests a relatively lower industrialisation level of the property sector than the construction sector (Pietroforte and Gregori 2003).
-In other words, the property sector's ability to pull the rest of the economy was weaker than is the construction sector's.
-Due to the fact that property plays a fundamental connecting role in the value chain (Roulac 1999), the relatively lower technologies level is reasonable.
+The value of the general property backward linkage was stabilizing at a value between 28% and 35%.
+Compared with the backward linkage indicator of the construction sector, the value suggests a relatively lower industrialization level of the property sector than the construction sector (Pietroforte and Gregori, 2003).
+In other words, the property sector's ability to pull the rest of the economy was weaker than that of the construction sector (Liu et al., 2005).
+Due to the fact that property plays a fundamental connecting role in the value chain (Roulac, 1999), the relatively lower technologies level is reasonable.
 Interestingly, while the backward linkage of residential property sector showed a downward trend, that of commercial property presented an upward trend.
-This pattern derived from a dramatically decline in the demand of banking and residential building sectors and a considerable growth in the demand of commercial property itself.
-The recession in the Australian economy in the 1990s resulted in the decline in the private demand, whereas the coming Olympic Game stimulated the commercial property market.
+This pattern derived from a dramatically decline in the demand of commercial property itself.
+The recession in the Australian economy in the 1990s resulted in the decline in private demand.